isaracorp/Toolkit-Samples/README.md

   SHA3-256, or SHA3-512.
 * `hss` &mdash; Generate keys, sign a file's data, detach signatures from a private key's state, and verify a signature using the HSS algorithm.
+* `integration` &mdash; Integrating the toolkit with other software.
 * `kdf` &mdash; Derive a key (some pseudorandom data) using the specified key derivation function.
 * `kyber` &mdash; Generate keys, encapsulate and decapsulate data using